×

 When we asked people what advice they would give someone preparing to move to Playa Blanca, they said:

 "Playa Blanca, is a popular retirement destination for expats due to its tropical climate, beautiful beaches, and affordable cost of living.
 Before retiring there, it's important to understand a few key things.
 Firstly, you should know that the official language is Spanish, so learning the language or at least basic phrases can be beneficial.
 However, English is also widely spoken in tourist areas and by many locals.
 Secondly, the cost of living in Playa Blanca is generally lower than in many Western countries, but it's still important to budget carefully and consider all potential expenses, including healthcare.
 Panama has a good healthcare system, but private health insurance is recommended for expats.
 Thirdly, Panama uses the US dollar as its currency, which can make financial transitions easier for American retirees.
 Fourthly, Panama has a friendly attitude towards expats and offers a Pensionado visa program, which provides several benefits for retirees, including discounts on entertainment, dining, and medical services.
 Fifthly, the climate in Playa Blanca is tropical, with hot and humid weather year-round and a rainy season from May to November.
 Lastly, it's important to understand the local culture and customs to integrate well into the community.
 Panamanians are generally friendly and welcoming, but it's always appreciated when expats make an effort to respect and adapt to the local way of life.
 In terms of safety, Panama is relatively safe compared to other Latin American countries, but like anywhere, it's important to take precautions, especially in larger cities.
-Finally, it's recommended to visit Playa Blanca and spend some time there before deciding to retire, to ensure it suits your lifestyle and expectations," remarked one expat who made the move to Playa Blanca.
+Finally, it's recommended to visit Playa Blanca and spend some time there before deciding to retire, to ensure it suits your lifestyle and expectations," remarked one expat living in Playa Blanca, Panama.

 Kovalenko & Vera Attorneys at Law in PanamaKovalenko & Vera Attorneys at Law in Panama